SegmentLinking/LSTGeometry/README.md

 This will place the modulemap output to the output/ directory and the pixelmaps to their own pixelmap directory.

+## Convert Outputs to Binary

+After creating the module map and pixel map with the above scripts, you can convert the relevant files stored in output/ to a binary format for use in Tracklooper with the following command:

+    python3 convert_binary.py

 ## Compute Centroids (CSV)

 The `compute_centroids.py` file computes the centroid coordinates of each sensor using the CSV files in /data